htcondor/htcondor/docs/testing/ornithology/guides/test_curl_plugin.rst

 listen port.
 That sounds like a lot of work, and something else that could fail, so let's make the URL a fixture.

+Now we'll get the waiting working.
-As an implementation detail, ``job.wait()`` requires the job to produce an event log, so we'll have to provide one.
+As an implementation detail, :func:`ClusterHandle.wait` requires the job to produce an event log, so we'll have to provide one.
 By convention, everything the job produces should go into the corresponding test-specific directory.
 As you might expect by now, Ornithology provides a fixture for that, ``test_dir``.

 .. code-block:: python

+    from ornithology import ClusterState
     from conftest import action

     @action